 This Avocado Salsa is the best!
 It’s fresh and tasty, with crunchy veggies and creamy avocado.

-It’s no secret we are avocado super fans here — I don’t think a day goes by that I don’t eat at least one!
-They’re packed with good-for-you fats and add a wonderful creaminess to so many dishes.
+It’s no secret that I’m an avocado super fan.
+I don’t think a day goes by that I don’t eat at least one!

-We love them in salads like this Quinoa Salad Recipe or Cucumber Feta Salad or used in a hearty breakfast like Avocado Toast.
-And we especially love layering them in tacos like these Shrimp Tacos or these Navajo Tacos.
+I’ll have them in salads like this Quinoa Salad Recipe or Cucumber Feta Salad, or even in a hearty breakfast like Avocado Toast.
+But I especially love layering them on these Shrimp Tacos or these Navajo Tacos.

-And so it was time to put our love for avocados into the creation of the best Avocado Salsa recipe — and here it is!
+So it was time I used my love for avocados to make the best Avocado Salsa recipe — and here it is!

 What Is Avocado Salsa Made Of?

-Below are all the ingredients in this salsa, along with some helpful notes:
+Below are some of the key ingredients in this salsa, along with helpful notes:

-- Red Onion.
-If you are sensitive to onions, dice them and soak them in a bowl of cold water for 5 minutes before draining and adding to the salsa.
+- Red onion.
+If sensitive to onions, dice and soak them in cold water for 5 minutes.

 - Cilantro.
-If you aren’t a cilantro fan, replace with flat-leaf Italian parsley and add in some lime zest.
+Not a fan?
+Swap with flat-leaf Italian parsley and some lime zest.

 - Jalapeños.
-Use plastic gloves (or even a plastic bag) to protect your hands from the oils which can burn your fingers/under fingernails.
+Wear gloves (or even a plastic bag) to protect your hands from spicy oils.

 - Lime juice.
-Juicing limes with this citrus juicer makes the recipe prep a breeze!
+A citrus juicer makes this step a breeze!

 How To Make Avocado Salsa

-This recipe requires some time to chop everything up, but overall it’s very simple to make!
+This recipe takes a bit of time to chop everything, but overall it’s very simple!

 Here are my top tips:

-- Aim to cut ingredients into similar sizes for uniformity and the best texture.
+- Cut into similar sizes: Makes the best texture.

 Variations

-Please keep in mind that tomatoes are a fruit so keeping quantities the same, you can replace the tomatoes with a different fruit — think pineapple, mango, peaches, etc. (or try this Mango Avocado Salsa)
+Tomatoes are a fruit, so keeping quantities the same, you can replace the tomatoes with another fruit — think pineapple, mango, peaches, etc. (or try this Mango Avocado Salsa)

 How To Serve Avocado Salsa

-This chunky Avocado Salsa Recipe is the best with a bag of chips or served with any and all of your favorite Mexican dishes.
+This Avocado Salsa Recipe is best with a bag of chips or your favorite Mexican dish.

-Here are some of our favorite recipes to top with this salsa:
+Here are some of my favorite ways to use this salsa:

-- On top of some Loaded Taco Fries or Totchos (or Nachos)
+- On Loaded Taco Fries or Totchos (or Nachos)

 - As a topping for this Cafe Rio Sweet Pork Recipe

 - With eggs.
-Fried, scrambled, over easy — all great with some avocado salsa.
+Fried, scrambled, over easy — all work great.

-- This is the perfect avocado salsa recipe for tacos: add to these Beef Tacos, Baked Chicken Tacos, or Pinto Bean Tacos
+- On any taco: Beef Tacos, Baked Chicken Tacos, or Pinto Bean Tacos

 Quick Tip

 This salsa is best with chilled ingredients!
-I like to pop all the ingredients into the fridge a few hours before preparing so they’re nice and cold.
+I like to pop everything into the fridge a few hours before preparing so they’re nice and cold.

 More Avocado Recipes: